Love\Accused of Domestic Violence? What to do if this happens to you.

 AVO’s are often unnecessary

-False accusations are often made by loved ones, past and present, spouses, siblings and other family members.
-That is, those closest to the person being accused.
-Often accusations of domestic violence include exaggerations of the truth and, in some cases, even outright lies.
+Loved ones of the accused, both past and present, family members, spouses and siblings are often the ones who make false claims of domestic violence.
+Often these accusations include exaggerations of the truth and, in some cases, even outright lies.
 The motivation of the accusing person making such allegations being to manipulate you or the court system for personal gain.
 For example, during a custody case, a spouse may falsely claim that their partner was guilty of committing a domestic violence offence against them in order to swing the outcomes in court to their favour.

 Where there are claims of domestic violence made, an Apprehended Violence Order (AVO) is often put in place in order to protect the victim.
 Unfortunately, AVOs are over used and often highly unnecessary.
 Having an AVO placed against you can have serious repercussions such as limiting access to your place of work, your home and/or contact with your family and friends.